TL;DR for Seasoned Authors

 The submission should be typeset using 11-point or larger fonts, in a single-column, single-space (between lines) format with ample spacing throughout and 1-inch margins all around.
 Submissions deviating from these guidelines will be rejected without consideration of their merits.

 Style files.
-Authors are encouraged to use the EC’21 LaTex style files to format submissions.
+Authors are required to use the EC’21 LaTex style files to format submissions.

 Tracks.
 EC’21 has four technical tracks.
 In contrast to previous editions of EC, the tracks differ by the types of contributions they emphasize; they are orthogonal to content areas.
 Papers submitted to each track will be evaluated primarily according to criteria specific to the track and the reviewing process will be overseen by the corresponding Track Chair.